The Dark Side of Dubai (Is it Worth Visiting?)

 But, here’s the thing:

-Not only did this trip confirm that all the bad stuff I heard prior is in fact, true, I also discovered it was much, much worse than I realized.
+Not only did this trip confirm that all the bad stuff I heard prior is in fact, true, I also discovered it was much worse than I had anticipated.

 What’s more, I found the place extremely overhyped, soulless and packed with some very sinister truths that I could not brush aside and pretend did not exist.